• Skip to primary navigation

 These seedlings will become naturally hardened off, because they are already outside.

 Make sure that you start the sowing process when the outdoor temperatures are very cold, and when there is no longer a risk for a warm spell that can stimulate germination.
-Early germination will likely result in seedling loss, once the temperatures freeze again.
+Early germination can result in seedling loss, once the temperatures freeze again.

-A good rule of thumb is to wait until after the winter solstice.
-That way there is less risk for warm days to cause premature germination of the seeds.
+By starting after the winter solstice, there is less risk for warm days to cause premature germination of the seeds.

-If the seeds are sown during the freezing cold winter months, they will automatically germinate when the weather warms up in spring.
-They will come to life at exactly the right time for your growing zone.
+Seeds sown during the freezing cold winter months will automatically germinate when the weather warms up in spring, and will come to life at exactly the right time for your growing zone.

 Once the seeds are safely tucked away into their milk jugs, and positioned outside, all you have to do is wait until spring.